metabarcoding/obitools4-doc/content/docs/cookbook/illumina/_index.md

 ## The dataset to analyze and the reference database

-The dataset used in this tutorial corresponds to data obtained from the analysis of four wolf scats using the protocol published in @Shehzad2012-pn for carnivore diet assessment.
+The dataset used in this tutorial corresponds to data obtained from the analysis of four wolf scats using the protocol published in {{< cite Shehzad2012-pn >}} for carnivore diet assessment.
-After extraction of DNA from feces, DNA amplification was performed using the primers `TTAGATACCCCACTATGC` and `TAGAACAGGCTCCTCTAG` amplifying the *12S-V5* region [@Riaz2011-gn], together with a wolf blocking oligonucleotide.
+After extraction of DNA from feces, DNA amplification was performed using the Vert01 primers (`TTAGATACCCCACTATGC` and `TAGAACAGGCTCCTCTAG` amplifying the *12S-V5* region {{< cite Riaz2011-gn >}}), together with a wolf blocking oligonucleotide.

 An archive containing all the files needed for the analysis can be downloaded by clicking here: [wolf_diet_dataset](wolf_diet_dataset.tgz)